- Knowledge Exchange

 - News and Events

 Mineral resources hold unique potential to lift nations and communities out of extreme poverty.
 Effective resource governance can stimulate sustainable economic growth, enhance equitable distribution of national wealth, broaden public engagement, ensure access to justice and protect human rights and freedoms.
 However, a rich endowment of mineral resources is also often a source of conflict, with the social drivers and political determinants of these conflicts poorly understood.
 In developing and fragile states, poor governance, corruption, illicit financial flows and weak institutions threaten the peace, security and fundamental human rights of the world’s most vulnerable populations.
-To address these emergent global trends, this project seeks to apply, mobilize and disseminate new research on the processes, pathways and dynamics of mining-related conflicts.
+To address these emergent global trends, this project sought to apply, mobilize and disseminate new research on the processes, pathways and dynamics of mining-related conflicts.

-This project has two phases.
+This project was comprised of two phases.
 The phase-one study was based on three main components including a literature review, a compilation and analysis of existing global conflict incident databases (2012-2013) and field investigations of four case studies in Latin American and Africa.
 The literature review and conflict incident database analysis provided an opportunity to analyze the topic from a broad, high-level perspective, involving a relatively large number of incidents.
 The on-site, field-based investigations allowed for a deeper, more penetrating analysis based on a carefully selected sampling of existing and recent conflict cases.

 The first phase of the study included a literature review, a qualitative analysis of mining conflicts and four case studies from Bolivia, Madagascar, Peru and Tanzania.
 It reviewed 167 mining-related conflict incidents in 44 countries in 2012 and 2013.